Kriegel/BeautyOfPower/README.md

 ### Roadmap

-- replace aliases with the names who points the alias to (command alias and ParameterName alias or shorts)
+- Largely Done! :-) replace aliases with the names who points the alias to (command alias and ParameterName alias or shorts)

 - a bunch of functions to place braces (and space between them).